jsoma/fuzzy_pandas/README.md

 # fuzzy_pandas

-A razor-thin layer over [csvmatch](https://github.com/maxharlow/csvmatch/) that allows you to do fuzzy mathing with pandas dataframes.
+A razor-thin layer over [csvmatch](https://github.com/maxharlow/csvmatch/) that allows you to do fuzzy matching with pandas dataframes.

 ## Installation